 It is very difficult to distinguish the flu from other infections on the basis of symptoms alone.
 A doctor's exam may be needed to tell whether you have developed the flu or a complication of the flu.
 There are tests that can determine if you have the flu as long you are tested within the first two or three days of illness.

-If you develop flu-like symptoms and are concerned about your illness, especially if are at high risk for complications of the flu, you should consult your health-care provider.
-People at high risk for complications include people 65 years or older, people with chronic medical conditions, pregnant women, and young children.
+If you develop flu-like symptoms and are concerned about your illness, especially if you are at a high risk for complications, you should consult your health-care provider.
+People at high risk for complications include people 65 years or older, people with chronic medical conditions (asthma, chronic lung disease, heart disease, kidney or liver disorders, etc.), pregnant women, and young children.

 - Get plenty of rest, drink a lot of liquids and avoid using alcohol and tobacco.
 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.